-Unlike Federal Pell Grants, FSEOG, and FWS awards, students must repay Federal Perkins Loans after they graduate, leave, or fall below halftime attendance status at their postsecondary institutions (attendance status is determined at each institution).
+Unlike Federal Pell Grants, FSEOG, and FWS awards, students must repay Federal Perkins Loans after they graduate, leave, or fall below half-time attendance status at their postsecondary institutions (attendance status is determined at each institution).
 For most students, repayment must begin nine months after they leave their institutions, and be completed within 10 years or less unless certain extenuating circumstances apply.
 Loan repayments are usually made directly to the borrowers' lending institutions.
-Interest on the loan accrues at a rate of 5% per year.
+Interest on the loan accrues at a rate of 5 percent per year.
 However, interest does not begin to accrue until borrowers enter repayment, which may be deferred for approved reasons.
-Students who perform certain types of military, health care, volunteer, or community service may have a portion of their loans repaid by the federal government.
-(See the Loan Deferment and Cancellation section below.)
+Students who perform certain types of military, health care, volunteer, or community service may have a portion of their loans forgiven.
+(See the Loan Deferment and Forgiveness section below.)